jorsn/scdm/scdm.1.md

 DESCRIPTION
 =============

-**scdm** is a simple console display manager a bit like [CDM] but simpler:
+**scdm** is a login manager for the console - a bit like [CDM] but simpler: It has no ConsoleKit support and no dialog(1) interface.
-It has no ConsoleKit support and no dialog interface.
+It can be used instead of DM's like xdm, kdm etc. to choose and start terminal or X11 sessions.

-It can be used instead of DM's like xdm, kdm etc. scdm is automatically launched if you login in a getty by its start script in /etc/profile.d, displays a list of sessions in a bash select loop and starts the specified session.
+For **scdm** to be automatically launched on tty logins simply copy */usr/local/share/scdm/profile.sh* to */etc/profile.d/scdm.sh*.

 FILES